MicrosoftDocs/azure-video-indexer/azure-video-indexer/text-summarization-overview.md

 [!INCLUDE [AMS VI retirement announcement](./includes/important-ams-retirement-abbreviated.md)]

-This article is an overview of Azure OpenAI text summarization with Azure AI Video Indexer.
+This article is an overview of Azure OpenAI textual summarization with Azure AI Video Indexer.

 ## What is textual video summarization with Azure AI Video Indexer?